Lookup-Ninja/PII/CONTRIBUTE.md

 SSL, IPv4, IPv6 should be set as `TRUE` or `FALSE` based on whether your instance has them.
 Don't surround `TRUE`/`FALSE` with `'` `'` or `"` `"`.

 **!!
 Make sure you have a `,` after the closing bracket**

+_You don't need the line begining with // in your final submission._